korzan-og/F1-Racing-Leaderboard-POC/README.md

       ```bash
         http-server
       ```
-    * This will display under which port the frontend is serving. _Ensure this port is available and not consumed by any other service in your system._
+    * This will display under which port the frontend is serving but these are internal IPs.

-    * Open any browser and type localhost:8080.
-(Double check in your terminal, which port the frontend is exposed to).
+    * Open any browser and type <YOUR PUBLIC DNS>:8080.
+(Double check in your public dns address).
 This will display the UI of this application.

 ##  Explanation of Backend Setup (`server.js`)